ali-samii/matlab-for-neuroscientists/README.md

 # matlab-for-neuroscientists
-excution of projects which are in the end of  chapter 26
+excution of exersices and projects  of chapter 26